High gas prices changed the trajectory of the SUV market among major auto manufacturers forever.

 The benefit of a subcompact crossover in today’s marketplace is one of both cargo space and efficiency.
 The CX-3’s fuel economy is 29 miles per gallon in the city and 34 miles per gallon on the highway, making it among the most economical crossovers on the market.
 Inside, the CX-3 offers up to 44.5 square feet of cargo space, which is nearly twice the amount of space in a Mazda6 sedan.
 The car is also quite fun to drive, with a powerful engine that expertly manifests the “soul of a sports car” mantra of all Mazda models.
 Starting at $19,960, the MSRP on the CX-3 also makes it one of the most accessible crossovers on the market for first-time and value buyers.

-Four Excellent Crossovers for Today’s Buyers
+Five Excellent Crossovers for Today’s Buyers

 Crossovers are selling at record levels in 2017, driven by a combination of low gas prices, an increasingly good economy, and an upward trend in fuel economy for these larger vehicles.
-The quality of crossovers across the board has also increased, and these four models exemplify the best in quality, technology, and refinement for today’s buyers.
+The quality of crossovers across the board has also increased, and these five models exemplify the best in quality, technology, and refinement for today’s buyers.
 Whether it’s the value-centric Kia Sportage or the high quality Nissan Murano, buyers will love what awaits them at today’s dealer lots.